TimVoronkin/ELH-listing-helper/README.md

 - Button to open all rooms of one listing in new tabs from houses page
 - Button to open all rooms of all searched listings in new tabs from houses page
-- Button to open all selected rooms in new tabs from listing page and more... extension still in development
+- Button to open all selected rooms in new tabs from listing page
+- Button to fill all address fields on new listing page with Gemini AI and more... extension still in development